moonlight8978/notes/aws/vpc.md

 * Is a gateway that is a target for a specific route in route table
 * Only supports S3 and DynamoDB

+#### Security Group

+* Virtual firewall that controls the traffic to and from EC2 instances

+* There are no Deny rules.
+All traffic is blocked by default

+* Inbound: Traffic from the internet to the instances

+  Outbound: Traffic from instances to the internet

+  **STATEFUL**: Traffic which is allowed inbound it is also allowed outbound

+* Multiple instances across multiple subnets can belong to a security group
+* Multiple security groups can be attached to single instance
+* Security rule's traffic source can be IP range, a specific IP, or a security group
+* Limitation
+  * Up to 10.000 Security Groups per Region (default is 2500)
+  * Up to 60 inbound rules, and 60 outbound rules per security group
+  * Up to 16 security groups per ENI (default is 5)

+* NACL is required to block specific IP addresses

+#### Network Access Control List (NACL)

+* Use to block/allow traffic from IP range, or a specific IP address to subnet
+* Each subnet can only be associated with 1 NACL at a time
+* Rule number determines the order of evaluation, from lowest to highest
+  * Max is 32766
+  * Recommended to work in 10 or 100 increments
+* **STATELESS**: Incoming rule will not be applied to the outgoing

+#### Practical notes

+* VPC:
+  * DNS hostname will be disabled by default.
+Enable this will create DNS name for instance
+* Internet Gateway will be associated with VPC, and be set as target in Route Table
+* Subnet:
+  * Enable auto IPv4 assignment, combine with Security Group will eliminate the require of NAT